urbans0ft/fclip/README.md

 - cmake
 - gcc (MinGW-w64)

-Building it known to work with:
+Building is known to work with:

 ```
 > cmake --version